zriyansh/signoz.io/docs/deployment/docker.md

 #### Troubleshooting of common issues for ClickHouse Setup

 1. `docker ps` will show all containers created by SigNoz.
-Check if `clickhouse`, `otel-collector` and `query-service` containers are running.
+Check if `clickhouse-setup_clickhouse`, `clickhouse-setup_clickhouse` and `query-service` containers are running.
 They do not come up if there is a memory problem.
 You may want to increase alloted memory.
 2. If you are still facing issues, try re-running `./install.sh`.
 This will retry installing containers which failed the first time.
-3. Try reinstall SigNoz by first bringing down the existing containers by running `sudo docker-compose -f docker/docker-compose-tiny.yaml down -v` and then running `./install.sh`
+3. Try reinstall SigNoz by first bringing down the existing containers by running `sudo docker-compose -f docker/clickhouse-setup/docker-compose.yaml down -v` and then running `./install.sh`

 :::info
 Wait for 2-3 mins for the data to be available to frontend.
 If you are running on local machine, checkout `http://localhost:3000`.